-- Students will perform online and hands on activities on the discussed topic
+- Complete online and hands-on activities on the discussed topic.

 What to expect in the Highly Suggested & Optional sections in the classroom each week:

-- Videos and video tutorials about topics discussed in class
+- Videos and video tutorials about different financial topics.

 - Curated resources, including websites & videos, are provided to excite learners and to add depth to the subject matter, or just for fun.

 What to expect during the weekly webinar:

 - Weekly webinars are 50 minutes long.
 Webinars are recorded and are available for students with schedule conflicts.

 - Primary instruction and guided discussions are provided during live webinars.